anhtuank7c/maps-example/README.md

     'RCTVibration',
     'RCTWebSocket',
     'BatchedBridge'
     ]

-  pod 'GoogleMaps'
+    pod 'GoogleMaps'  # <~~ remove this line if you do not want to support GoogleMaps on iOS pod 'react-native-maps', path: '../node_modules/react-native-maps/'
+    pod 'react-native-google-maps', path: '../node_modules/react-native-maps/'  # <~~ if you need GoogleMaps support on iOS end post_install do |installer|
+    installer.pods_project.targets.each do |target|
+        if target.name == "react-native-google-maps"
+            target.build_configurations.each do |config|
+                config.build_settings['CLANG_ENABLE_MODULES'] = 'No'
             end
+        end
+    end
+end
 ```

-## Step 04: install Podfile
+## Step 03: install Podfile

 ```
-pod install
+// If your pod repo too old, do update before install: pod repo update pod install
 ```

-## Step 05: Open project
+## Step 04: Open project

 ```
 open MyMap.xcworkspace
 open .
 ```

-Your project will be open in Xcode, drag and drop both `AirGoogleMaps`, `AirMaps` dir in `MyMap/node_modules/react-native-maps/lib/ios` to your Xcode project.
+    - Drag this folder `node_modules/react-native-maps/lib/ios/AirGoogleMaps/` into your project, and choose `Create groups` in the popup window.
+    - In your project's `Build Settings` > `Header Search Paths`, double click the value field.
+In the popup, add `$(SRCROOT)/../node_modules/react-native-maps/lib/ios/AirMaps` and change `non-recursive` to `recursive`

-## Step 06: Enable Google Map SDK for iOS and Google Map Android API
+## Step 05: Enable Google Map SDK for iOS and Google Map Android API (Very important)

 Go to [Google console](https://console.developers.google.com/apis/library), choose or create new project, go to library then enable 2 libraries:
 - Google Map SDK for iOS